Garifuna Interpreters and Translators: A Quick Guide

 - 5 min read

-For the Garifuna, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Garifuna, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Garifuna language, why the Garifuna are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Garifuna language, why the Garifuna are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Garifuna?